Get insider access

 0.080

 The weighted harmonic distortion performance is great.
-The response falls within good limits, resulting in clear and pure audio reproduction.
+All frequencies fall within good limits, and the peak in the mid-treble range is inaudible.
+The result is clear and pure audio reproduction.

 Sound